ahtsham58/ahtsham58.github.io/_pages/about.md

 ---

 <div style="text-align: justify">
-Hello, I'm a dedicated young researcher/technologist with a strong passion for cutting-edge human-centric AI and Digital technologies.
+Hi, I'm a dedicated young researcher/technologist with a strong passion for cutting-edge human-centric AI and Digital technologies.
 Over the years, I have designed and contirbuted to several projects in both the IT industry and R&D sectors.
 My academic background is rooted in Computer Science, and have a history of actively contributing to conferences, meetups, and talks, as I belive learning never exausts the mind. <br>